Window : Print

 Water Service Supervisor

-Under direction, schedules and supervises the construction, maintenance and repair of the City's water system, water meters and other water facilities, the reading of meters, monitors water supply and distribution and ensures high level of water quality standards; establishes and maintains effective customer relations; performs inspections of water construction projects; supervises subordinate technical personnel; and performs related work as required.
+Under direction, schedules and supervises the construction, maintenance and repair of the City's water system, water meters and other water facilities, the reading of meters, monitors water supply and distribution and ensures high level of water quality standards; is designated as a Shift Operator; establishes and maintains effective customer relations; performs inspections of water construction projects; supervises subordinate technical personnel; and performs related work as required.

 The Water Service Supervisor is the supervisory level class in the water series.
-Water Service Supervisor is distinguished from the Senior Water Service Supervisor in that the incumbent does not have responsibility over the entire section.
+Water Service Supervisor is distinguished from the Water Operations Superintendent in that the incumbent is designated a Shift Operator and does not have responsibility over the entire section.
 Water Service Supervisor is distinguished from the Water Service Technician III in level of supervision exercised and the level and scope of responsibility exercised and expertise required.
 Work is performed within a broad framework of general policy and requires creativity and resourcefulness to accomplish goals and objectives and in applying concepts, plans and strategies, which may require non-traditional methods to achieve established goals and objectives.
 Work is judged primarily on overall results; work requires the development of recommendations consistent with directives, policies and regulations.

-Receives direction from the Senior Water Service Supervisor; exercises direct supervision over lower-level technical personnel.
+Receives direction from the Water Operations Superintendent; exercises direct supervision over lower-level technical personnel.

 Examples of Essential Duties